BEAR Services for Attorneys and Advocates

 • Comprehensive Independent Educational Evaluations

-• Substantiation of need for appropriate quality, quantity, and duration of services
+• Substantiation of the need for appropriate quality, quantity, and duration of services

 • Recommendation of necessary assistive technology (AT) use and training—including home use and teacher and parent training on the AT